The productivity paradox: Secrets of highly productive practices

 High-grossing practices

-Once a practice surpasses $8,000 a day, everything just flows.
+Once a practice reaches $8,000 a day, everything flows.

 A friend of mine who is a retired medical practitioner puts it like this: "If I can go through a whole day and not ask the staff for anything or have to tell them to do anything then I know they are perfectly trained."

-Take for example clinical notes.
-The dentist never has to write them — the nurse handles it all, and does it perfectly.
+The dentist never has to write clinical notes — the nurse handles it all, and does it perfectly.
 Or referral letters.
-All the dentist has to say to a patient is “I’m going to send you to see my gum specialist.”
-The nurse hears that, and from that moment handles everything. the dentist never needs to think about it again.
+All the dentist has to say to a patient is "I'm going to send you to see my gum specialist."
+The nurse hears that, and from that moment handles everything.
+The dentist never needs to think about it again.

-At this level all the dentist needs to do is go with the flow. =They find myself standing in the hallway and a team member says: "Surgery 2, Mrs Mary Jones, ceramic crowns 14, 15."
+At this level of practice organisation, all the dentist needs to do is go with the flow.
+They find themselves standing in the hallway and a team member says: "Operatory 2, Mary Smith, ceramic crowns 4 and 5."
 The dentist salutes and off they go.
 When they enter the room everything is ready and the team is waiting.
 They just sit down and start.

 Conclusion

-If the bike you're riding has flat tires, here are a few things to put some air in them.
+If the bike you're riding has flat tires, here are three ideas to put some air in them.

-Start by timing how long it takes to set up for any procedure.
-Under a minute is good.
-More than that and you have some work to do.
+Start by timing how long it takes to set up for procedures.
+Under 30 seconds is acceptable.
+More than that and you have work to do.

-Next, ask yourself: does the dentist ever touch the computer?
+Secondly, ask yourself: does the dentist ever touch the computer?
 Fill in referrals?
 Complete lab sheets?
+Do anything other than diagnose and treat patients?
 In a well-run practice the answer to all of these is no.

 Previous